angus-ai/angus-doc/restful/building-blocks/getstarted_block.rst

 - If you need to deploy your system in a situation where internet bandwidth is a problem, please contact us at support@angus.ai.

-For any issues please contact Angus.ai team at: support@angus.ai, and if possible, please specify your operating system, python or java version, as well as the error backtrace if any.
+For any issues please contact Angus.ai team at: support@angus.ai, and if possible, please specify your operating system, Python version, as well as the error backtrace if any.
 Thanks!